2011-nov02-net/luke-project1/README.md

 Store Web Application

-For this project, I was tasked to build an ASP.NET core web application that allows Users to be able to view and order products.
+For this project, I was tasked to build an ASP.NET core store web application that allows Users to be able to view and order products.
 All orders can then be displayed by a location name or by a customer name.
 Administrators can then add in new products to a location.

 Technologies User:
 - ASP.NET Core 5.0